magento/m2-devtools/docs/panels/PostBundleInstructions.md

 ## Save the Generated Bundle Config

 Click `Copy to Clipboard` in the `Bundle Generator` tab.
-Save the entire configuration as `frontend/Magento/{your-theme}/{language}_source/build.js`.
-For example, if you're bundling Luma in English, it should be `frontend/Magento/luma/en_US_source/build.js`.
+Save the entire configuration in a file called `build.js` in the root of your store.

 ## Run the RequireJS Optimizer